 A guide to funding

-Funding in the form of grants are the most sought after because historically grants are interest free and non-returnable.
+Funding in the form of grants is the most sought after because historically grants are interest free and non-returnable.
 However, this has changed and grants are now only awarded under strict rules and conditions.
-Some of the rules include match funding, location, type of organisation, security and the purpose of the project.
+Some of the criteria include match funding, location, type of organisation, security and the purpose of the project.
 Failure to meet the conditions will lead to an unsuccessful application, withdrawal of future funding and the possibility of repaying grant money you may have already received.

 When applying for any funding the organisation may request:

 - information about project members